It’s the end of October – which, in Michigan, means APPLES!

 If one or two of the jars don’t seal, you can just stick them in the freezer (they will last several months) or in the fridge (if you can eat it within a few weeks).

-That’s the whole process — and while I know it might seem overwhelming, it only took me 3.5 hours from start to finish.
-I did have my mom helping me for almost 3 hours, and Dave was home to watch Nora, but I promise, it’s not as bad as you might think.
+That’s the whole process — and while I know it might seem overwhelming, it only took me 5 hours to do about 40 jars from start to finish.
+I did have my mom helping me for almost 3 hours, and Dave was home to watch the kids, but I promise, it’s not as bad as you might think.

-Plus, if you’ve never tasted homemade applesauce before, you’ll agree that it’s worth a little extra work
+Plus, if you’ve ever tasted homemade applesauce before, you’ll agree that it’s worth a little extra work 🙂

-If you’re still not convinced, just start small.
-Do 5 pounds of apples — which should probably make 1 or 2 jars of sauce.
+If you’re still not sure you can handle canning, just start small.
+Do 5 pounds of apples — which should probably make 2 or 3 quart jars of sauce.
 If you like it, do more.
 If you hate it, you won’t have wasted much.